nathany/go-poodr/README.md

 * Skipping first transition, which still uses template methods and inheritance.
 * `parts2.go` Bicycle composed of Parts, which is a slice of Part.
+* `parts3.go` Rather than a PartsFactory, I use array-style composite literals.

 ### 9. Designing Cost-Effective Tests